 Soon after taking her vows, Teresa became gravely ill, and her condition was aggravated by the inadequate medical help she received; she never fully recovered her health.
 She began receiving visions and was examined by Dominicans and Jesuits, including St. Francis Borgia, who pronounced the visions to be holy and true.

 She considered her original house too lax in its rule, so she founded a reformed convent of St. John of Avila.
 She founded several houses, often against fierce opposition from local authorities.
-She was a mystical writer, and proclaimed a Doctor of the Church on 27 September 1970 by Pope Paul VI.
-She is known for ‘holy wit’.
+She was a mystical writer, and was proclaimed a Doctor of the Church on Sep 27, 1970 by Pope Paul VI.

 – Patron Saint Index

 From Paul, a servant of Christ Jesus who has been called to be an apostle, and specially chosen to preach the Good News that God promised long ago though his prophet in the scriptures.

 This news is about the Son of God who, according to the human nature he took, was a descendant of David: it is about Jesus Christ our Lord who, in the order of the spirit, the spirit of holiness that was in him, was proclaimed Son of God in all his power through is resurrection from the dead.
 Through him we received grace and our apostolic mission to preach the obedience of faith to all pagan nations in honour of his name.
 You are one of these nations, and by his call belong to Jesus Christ.
 To you all, then, who are God’s beloved in Rome, called to be saints, may God our Father and the Lord Jesus Christ send you grace and peace.